Pieter Tans, Ed Dlugokencky, Xin Lan and Isaac Vimont

-We present a direct physical measure of the direct climate heating influence of greenhouse gas enhancements, showing how they have increased dramatically since the onset of the industrial revolution.
+We present a physical measure of the direct climate heating influence of greenhouse gas enhancements.
+We show how they have increased dramatically since the onset of the industrial revolution.
 The conclusion that humans are nearly 100% responsible is inescapable.
 The contributions of different greenhouse gases have evolved over time.
 The direct heating influence of greenhouse gases is well understood.
 It is caused by the absorption of infrared light in the atmosphere, a process that is understood in great detail by the same science that gave us lasers, cell phones, and much more.
 Tangible examples show that the amount of excess heat being retained in the Earth system is easily large enough to force global and regional climate change.
 It is thus not surprising that we experience the impact of our emissions on the climate.
-This heating influence has been reported by NOAA through a range of national and international assessments.

 There are two requirements for a gas to be called a greenhouse gas (GHG): it must absorb infrared radiation (sometimes called heat radiation), and it must have a long residence time in the atmosphere.
-There must be enough time for emissions and removals of the gas to mix globally, causing its concentration to be fairly uniform.
+There has to be enough time for emissions and removals of the gas to mix globally, causing its concentration to be fairly uniform.
 Climate projections have large model uncertainties due to the complexity of the climate system.
 However, the uncertainties in GHG measurements themselves are extremely small.
 Furthermore, the extra heat retention in the atmosphere due to the increased abundance of each gas can be calculated fairly accurately when other factors are kept the same.
-We call this the direct heat retention or direct heating influence.
-We present here a measure that summarizes the increase of the direct heating influence since 1800 (also known as “climate forcing”) supplied from these gases.
-We also present it as a fraction of the Earth’s weather and climate engine, namely the total solar energy absorbed by Earth and its atmosphere.
+We call this the instantaneous heat retention or instantaneous heating influence.
+We present here a measure that summarizes the increase of the instantaneous heating influence since the year 1800 CE (also known as “climate forcing”) supplied from these gases.
+We also present it as a fraction of the Earth’s weather and climate engine, namely the total amount of solar energy absorbed by Earth and its atmosphere.
 Because it is based on the observed amounts of GHGs in the atmosphere and on well-known physics of how gases absorb and emit radiation, this measure has little uncertainty.

 The Intergovernmental Panel on Climate Change (IPCC) defines climate forcing as “An externally imposed perturbation” of the radiative energy budget of Earth’s climate system [Ramaswamy, 2001].
 “Externally” means external to the natural climate system, but the immediate result of human interventions.
-Specifically, that includes the emissions of greenhouse gases, changes in Earth’s albedo (reflected portion of sun light) caused directly by human activities such as the replacement of (darker) forests with (more reflective) crop lands and urban areas, human emissions of aerosols and aerosol precursors, irrigation, etc. It does not include changes in solar radiation, clouds, precipitation, snow and ice cover, etc. The latter are determined by the climate system itself, and they are a part of the response of the climate system to human intervention.
+Specifically, that includes our emissions of greenhouse gases, changes in Earth’s albedo (reflected portion of sun light) caused directly by human activities such as the replacement of (darker) forests with (more reflective) crop lands and urban areas, human emissions of aerosols and aerosol precursors, irrigation, etc. It does not include changes in solar radiation, clouds, precipitation, snow and ice cover, etc. The latter are determined by the climate system itself, and currently they are a part of the response of the climate system to human intervention.
 The largest components of climate forcing are the changes in the global atmospheric burdens of carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), and a number of industrial gases containing bromine, chlorine, or fluorine.
 The first three are natural greenhouse gases that have been in the atmosphere for at least hundreds of millions of years, but have very sharply increased recently.
 The other greenhouse gases are, or have been, made by the chemical industry, and were not present in the atmosphere before the mid-20th century.
 We call them collectively “industrial gases”.
 The CO2 level is expressed as parts per million (ppm), CH4 and N2O as parts per billion (ppb), and the industrial gases as parts per trillion (ppt).

 Although water vapor absorbs and emits infrared radiation, it is not included as a climate forcing agent.
 Water evaporates from the oceans and land surface (and falls back as rain or snow) in amounts at least 40,000 times larger than direct emissions of vapor due to our combustion of fuels.
-It is not an “externally imposed” influence on climate, but its abundance is internally generated by the climate system itself, primarily by the temperature of the surface.
-Furthermore, Lacis and coworkers showed in climate modeling studies [Lacis et al., 2010] that infrared absorption by CO2, CH4, and N2O is essential to sustain temperatures needed for water vapor to remain in the air in high enough amounts.
-With their model starting from pre-industrial steady state conditions, when the GHGs were removed from the model, Earth turned into an ice ball in three decades, with most of the water vapor frozen out of the atmosphere and the planetary albedo increased.
-Other spatially heterogeneous and short-lived climate forcing agents, such as aerosols and tropospheric ozone, have uncertain global magnitudes and are also not included here.
+A change in water vapor is not an “externally imposed” influence on climate.
+Instead, its abundance is internally generated by the climate system itself, primarily by the temperature of the surface.
+Furthermore, Lacis and coworkers showed in climate modeling studies [Lacis et al., 2010; 2013] that infrared absorption by CO2, CH4, and N2O is essential to sustain temperatures needed for water vapor to remain in the air in high enough amounts.
+With their model starting from pre-industrial steady state conditions, when the GHGs were removed from the model, the surface of the Earth turned into an ice ball in three decades, with most of the water vapor frozen out of the atmosphere and the planetary albedo increased.
+Other spatially heterogeneous and short-lived influences on climate such as aerosols and tropospheric ozone, have uncertain global magnitudes and are also not included here.

-Direct climate forcing can be calculated by global climate models by changing only the GHG abundances, while leaving the rest of the modeled climate system such as clouds, surface albedo, temperature, precipitation, etc. unchanged, except for some small immediate temperature changes in the stratosphere [Ramaswamy et al., 2001].
-This creates an imbalance in the Earth’s heat budget, less infrared energy leaving Earth, while the incoming solar energy remains the same.
+Instantaneous climate forcing can be calculated by global climate models by changing only the GHG abundances, while leaving the rest of the modeled climate system such as clouds, surface albedo, temperature, precipitation, etc. unchanged, except for a small immediate temperature adjustment in the stratosphere [Ramaswamy et al., 2001; Etminan et al., 2016].
+This creates an imbalance in the Earth’s heat budget, in which less infrared energy leaves the earth, while the incoming solar energy remains the same.
 The model calculates the imbalance “on the side”, not letting it influence the evolution of its climate.
 The most important consequence of our definition is that climate forcing by GHGs is well-known and caused by human activities alone.
 We do not want to entrain the uncertainties of the climate system and uncertain predictions of its response to human influence into our definition of climate forcing.
 We prefer to use “instantaneous radiative forcing” over the current IPCC choice of using “effective radiative forcings” (“ERF”, Forster et al., 2021).
 The latter includes responses in the troposphere, effects on clouds and circulation, as well as chemical and biological responses to changing GHGs.
 In other words, the ERF is more strongly model-dependent and therefore adds additional uncertainty.

 The NOAA monitoring program provides high-precision measurements of the global abundance and distribution of GHGs that are used to calculate changes in radiative climate forcing.